Research

 Political philosophy: the digital public sphere

-I have been involved in an AHRC-funded collaborative research project on Norms for the New Public Sphere (2019 - 2022), working with Rowan Cruft (Stirling), Jonathan Heawood (Public Interest News Foundation), and others.
+I have previously been involved in an AHRC-funded collaborative research project on Norms for the New Public Sphere (2019 - 2022), working with Rowan Cruft (Stirling), Jonathan Heawood (Public Interest News Foundation), and others.
 The project explored the norms that can underpin the regulation of social media platforms in relation to their increasingly important role in political debate.

 Political epistemology: procedural epistemic norms and values